 If the faculty itself does not approve the public defence, the PhD candidate may defend the thesis once more.
 A second defence may only be held six months after the date of the original defence and should be evaluated, if possible, by the original committee, unless the faculty decides otherwise.

-The faculty itself shall issue a doctoral diploma supplement in the standardised format.
-The diploma supplement should follow the university’s guidelines for diplomas as far as they are appropriate.
+(1) The faculty itself issues diplomas for completed doctoral education.
+The diploma should follow the university's guidelines for diploma design as far as they are appropriate.

 PART V APPEALS, ENTRY INTO FORCE AND TRANSITIONAL PROVISIONS

 § 22 Appeals